Cogent-Labs-Inc/fastapi-constance/README.md

 # FastAPI Constance

-**FastAPI Constance** is a dynamic configuration management system for FastAPI, inspired by Django Constance 🧩.
+**FastAPI Constance** is a dynamic configuration management system for FastAPI, inspired by Django Constance.
 It allows developers to define application settings in code, store them in the database, and access them easily via a global wrapper.

 > ⚠️ **Note:** FastAPI Constance only supports **SQLAdmin** and **SQLAlchemy** with **asynchronous sessions** (`AsyncSession`).